 Few things to note

-*Never get cheap surge protection brands as they will continue to provide power to all connected devices even when their surge protection capability are long gone.
-While it is not easy to choose a good and reliable surge protector for your appliances at home, you must at least get one that provide LED notifications.
+*Never get cheap surge protection brands as they will continue to provide power to all connected devices even when their surge protection capability is long gone.
+While it is not easy to choose a good and reliable surge protector for your appliances at home, you must at least get one that provides LED notifications.
 With that, you will at least get to know when it is time to replace it.

 **No surge protectors (Type 3) will be able to withstand the power surge from a direct lightning strike that hit the power line that is connected to your home.
 It is very likely that all your connected devices are fried, including the surge protection device itself.

-To protect against lightning bolt type of surges, the only option is to at least have type 1 or 2 surge protection device for the whole house installed at your house.
+To protect against lightning bolt type of surges, the only option is to at least have a type 1 or 2 surge protection device for the whole house installed at your house.